View All Locations

 July 9, 2015, was a day like any other for then 45-year-old Jodi Houser.
 She ran a few errands in Cedar Rapids and treated herself to a massage before starting the drive home to Walker.
 Then, in an instant, everything changed.
 Read more on page 12.

-Mercy’s award-winning, interdisciplinary rehabilitation team consisting of specialized physicians, a physiatrist, rehabilitation nurses, therapists, dietitians and social workers will create a recovery plan designed especially for you.
+Mercy’s award-winning, interdisciplinary rehabilitation team consisting of specialized physicians, rehabilitation nurses, therapists, dietitians and social workers will create a recovery plan designed especially for you.
 You and your loved ones will be an essential part of carrying out this interactive, patient-centered plan of care and goal-setting experience.

 As a part of the top 10 percent of inpatient rehabilitation units in the nation for patient-centered care, we want to make sure your stay is as comfortable as possible.
 All of our rooms are private, and patients come to this floor after surgery, for example.
 In addition to the rehabilitation center’s dining room, room service is available 24/7.
 Laundry services are also available.

 Depending on your needs and goals, your recovery plan may consist of rehabilitation nursing and physical, occupational and speech therapy, as well as ancillary services that may include pastoral care, pet therapy, recreational therapy, psychological therapy, pain management and orthotic/prosthetic management.